 MEDEX 574: Technical Skills II – 1 credit

-Using lectures, simulation experiences and group exercises, this course introduces clinical reasoning, basic clinical procedures, laboratory medicine, radiology, and electrocardiography.
+Using lectures and skills workshops, this course introduces clinical reasoning, basic clinical procedures, laboratory medicine, radiology, and electrocardiography.
 Students will demonstrate the ability to assess a patient’s clinical condition using critical thinking skills that evaluate normal and abnormal findings associated with lab results, radiographs, and ECGs.
-The course includes simulation workshops, procedural demonstrations and lectures throughout the didactic year.
-Workshops this quarter will include the gynecological exam, suturing and punch biopsy.
+The course includes skills workshops, procedural demonstrations and lectures throughout the didactic year.
+Workshops this quarter will include the splinting, and suturing.

 MEDEX 555: Adult Medicine II – 7 credits

 This course provides a system-oriented approach to the diagnosis and initial management of common primary care conditions.
-The organ systems covered in spring include endocrinology, nephrology, urology, cardiology, dermatology, pulmonology and neurology.
+The organ systems covered in spring include cardiology, pulmonology, nephrology, urology, gastroenterology, and neurology.

 MEDEX 562: Maternal & Child Health II – 3 credits

 This course continues a system-oriented approach to the diagnosis and initial management of common primary care pediatric conditions.
-Topics include common respiratory, cardiac and dermatologic problems, and also issues of chronic illness in children.
+Topics include the well child examination including workshop, pediatric health supervision, adolescent medicine and sports physicals, children with special healthcare needs, child abuse and pediatric gastroenterology and neurology.
+A significant portion of the curriculum covers women’s health topics.

 MEDEX 572: Professional Role Development III – 1 credit